petitapetitio/digup/docs/adr1-choose-ast-for-parsing.md

 Pros :
 - ✅ included in the standard library
 - ✅ well documented
+- ✅ fast

 Cons :
-- ❌ lack features like precs position
+- ❌ design a bit awkward (ie ast.arg isn't a subclass of ast.name)

 ### Using Parso